 5) Summer school teaching/service, experience as a graduate assistant, graduate fellow, or other part-time employment does not count toward years of experience for purposes of determining the probationary period of a tenure-track faculty member.

-6) In the event of serious illness, childbirth or other compelling reasons, the probationary period may be extended in accordance with the Serious Illness and Disability Leave Policy (see Executive Policy number 89).
+6) In the event of serious illness, childbirth or other compelling reasons, the probationary period may be extended by the Provost through a university process established, in consultation with and endorsed by the Faculty Senate, and approved by the Chancellor.

 4. Awarding of tenure